WARNING: These products are eye irritants and can bond skin instantly. KEEP OUT OF THE REACH OF CHILDREN.

 Store in a cool dark location.
 Refrigeration at 40-50°F (5-10°C) is recommended for extended storage.
 Store partially-used bottles at room temperature: used bottles contain moist air from your workroom, which condenses and reduces shelf life.
 Always keep the bottles upright when not in use.

-Accelerator needs no special storage, but avoid high temperatures and keep the cap tightly sealed.
+Accelerator needs no special storage, but avoid high temperatures.
 NEVER store adhesives with an accelerator.

 Avoid moist or humid conditions.
 Replace cap tightly.
 Store in airtight conditions with a desiccant for best results.